Per definition, Dynamic Questionnaires generate user interfaces that collect data. Their main characteristics include the following:

 Let’s say that you report past violations, we may ask, for each violation, if that was a ticket or an accident.
 If an accident, we may ask if it was at fault, and if there were fatalities.
 These nested questions, also called reflexive logic, justify the use of dynamic questionnaire technology.

-#2 Dynamic Questionnaires for Implementing / Testing Multi-Step Processes
+#2 Use Case: Implementing / Testing Multi-Step Processes

 In order to navigate from page to page, a sort of business process engine handles these transitions.
 This engine applies decision services when appropriate.
 All-in-all, it provides all that long-running transactions need.
 When questionnaires are pretty long, applicants may get interrupted mid-way through the paperwork.
 You certainly do not want to force your users to start from the top then.
 Whatever they have filled in already can be retrieved, and the applicant can continue filling the form at any point in time.